Trump’s suggestion to eliminate payroll tax doesn’t add up

 McEnany, said Thursday that Trump maintains an “unwavering commitment to Social Security that is fully funded, and that seniors are taken care of.”

-Former Vice President Joe Biden, the presumptive Democratic nominee, said Trump’s latest comments on Social Security should be taken as a warning about how the president would approach entitlements in a second term.
+But former Vice President Joe Biden, the presumptive Democratic nominee, said Trump’s comments on should be a red flag about how the president would approach benefit programs in a second term.

 “When Donald Trump continually says that he wants to take action to defund Social Security...we should take him literally and seriously,” said Biden spokesman TJ Ducklo.